darkwhispering/facebook-sdk-codeigniter/README.md

 ## Notice
 Facebook Canvas support is experimental as I have not been able to test or confirm it working.
 If you test it, please report back if you had success or failure.

 This library do not include or support all available Facebook Graph methods.
 Any contribution is welcome to add more.

-Rules for contributions can be found [here](https://github.com/darkwhispering/facebook-sdk-v4-codeigniter/blob/2/contributing.md).
+But, please read the contributing rules before submitting any pull requests.

 ## Installation
 1. Download the library files and add the files to your CodeIgniter installation.
 Only the library, config and composer.json files are required.